antonsn/remote-fish-feeder/README.md

-# Simple remote fish feeder with camera for aquarium using raspberry pi
+# Simple remote fish feeder for aquarium with camera for aquarium using raspberry pi

 ### Purpose
 Be able to feed your fish and watch it when on vacation for exampe using your phone.
 Usually, feeders, I guess, do not have cameras.